WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

 * Grant access to some particularly-powerful API because the signature vouches that a trusted auditor checked the package for malicious behavior.

+## Anticipated questions

+### Why does the distributor control expected authority?

+The distributor, rather than the publisher, defines whether responses in a bundle are expected to be [authoritative](#authoritative) because we can't stop them and because it doesn't give them any extra power.

+There are 3 cases:

+1. **The resource is authoritative:** For an unsigned bundle to be authoritative, the publisher has to be the distributor.
+We're not dealing with signed bundles in this explainer.
+1. **The resource is not authoritative:**
+   1. **The publisher marked the resources as expected-to-be-authoritative, but the distributor changed that to expected-to-not-be-authoritative:**

+      Without encryption, the distributor could build an entrely new bundle with the same content

+   1. **The publisher marked the resources as expected-to-not-be-authoritative, but the distributor changed that to expected-to-be-authoritative:**

+      This causes a redirect to the claimed URL.
+Since the resource isn't authoritative, the distributor could have rewritten the resource itself into a redirect, accomplishing the same effect.

 ## Security and privacy considerations

 * Unsigned bundles served by one origin can't be trusted to provide content for another origin.
-The [URL design](#urls-for-bundle-components) and the division between trusted and untrusted bundles are designed to keep separate origins safely separate, but this is more than a trivial amount of complexity, and browsers will need to be careful to actually enforce the boundaries.
+The [URL design](#urls-for-bundle-components) and the division between authoritative and non-authoritative bundles are designed to keep separate origins safely separate, but this is more than a trivial amount of complexity, and browsers will need to be careful to actually enforce the boundaries.

 * It's straightforward for someone serving an unsigned bundle to include a unique ID in the resources within that bundle.
 If the bundle can then make